 - General administration

-Training effectiveness survey questions
+Training satisfaction survey questions

-How relevant was the content in the training to you?
+How relevant was the training content?

 Did you learn anything new?